 The Archives Card is the planned new digital reader ticket scheme for archiveusers across the UK and Ireland

-The Archives Card is a proposed archive reader ticket scheme for the U.K. and Ireland.
+The Archives Card is an archive reader ticket scheme for the U.K. and Ireland.
 Administered by the Archives and Records Association, it is open to all archive services - large, small, local authority, university, business or private.

 Information for Future Users